liferay/liferay-docs-dxp-cloud/user/articles/08-reference/03-command-line-tool.markdown

 Follow these steps to change the default remote:

-1. Add a new remote, if needed.
-Note that if the remote you want to set as default already exists, then you don't need to do this step:
+1. Add a new remote, if needed (if the remote you want to set as default already exists, then you don't need to do this step):

     ```shell
     lcp remote add <remote-alias> <remote-url>